fsadata/FoodFeedDataStandard/Data Standard.md

 **Data Type:** Text (2000 character limit)
 **Optional:** Yes
 **Source:** Local Authority
-**Comments:** This free text field shows any Local Authoritie's supplementary instructions.
+**Comments:** This free text field shows any Local Authority's supplementary instructions.

 ### 22. Laboratory
 **Field Name:** `laboratory`
 **Data Type:** Text (controlled vocabulary)
 **Optional:** No
-**Source:** Laboratory
+**Source:** Local Authority
-**Comments:** The name of the laboratory completing the testing on the sample.
-The notation for each lab will be published in due course.
-In the interim period a plain text name can be used.
+**Comments:** The code representing the laboratory completing the testing on the sample.
+The notation for each lab can be found in the [approved laboratories register](http://data.food.gov.uk/codes/controlled-establishments/laboratories/_approved-laboratory).

 ### 23. Laboratory Comments
 **Field Name:** `lab_comments`